US decries harassment of foreign journalists in China | DW | 30.07.2021

 The Foreign Correspondents' Club of China had said on Tuesday that journalists from several media organizations reporting on the floods were harassed online and by local residents, with staff from the BBC and the Los Angeles Times receiving death threats.

+It later turned out that people had confused him for a BBC correspondent who was also working in Zhengzhou and who the Chinese locals felt reported "falsehoods" and manipulated the statements of Chinese interviewees.

+Bölinger — who is accredited by the Chinese Foreign Ministry for journalistic activities in China — has since involuntarily become the focus of a bizarre debate on Chinese social media.

-Price urged China not to cut press access to the 2022 Beijing Winter Olympics.
+Meanwhile, Price on Thursday urged China not to cut press access to the 2022 Beijing Winter Olympics.

 "We call on the PRC to act as a responsible nation hoping to welcome foreign media and the world for the upcoming Beijing 2022 Winter Olympic and Paralympic Games," he said.